 - within the context of Reserves the employer must have demonstrated support to mobilisations or have a framework in place.
 They must provide at least 10 days’ additional leave for training, fully paid, to the Reservist employee

 - the employer must not have been the subject of any negative public relations or media activity

-We will be working with the Defence Relationship Management (DRM) led communications campaign celebrating Gold ERS Winners, which is planned to run from 21 October 2020.
+We are working with the Defence Relationship Management (DRM) led communications campaign celebrating Gold ERS Winners.

 This includes creating regional case studies and video interviews featuring a variety of winners.

 They are unable to include every employer at this stage, purely because of capacity and timescales.